Prairie Street Reconstruction

 The City of Batavia has contracted with CMT Group of Aurora to perform Phase 1 preliminary engineering services for the reconstruction of Prairie Street from Wilson Street to Pine Street.
 Prairie Street is an important route as it is the main roadway for the entrance to J.B.
 Nelson Elementary School and other local businesses, which is utilized by vehicles, pedestrians, and bicyclists.
 Also, this connects Pine Street to Wilson Street.
 Last resurfacing of Prairie Street in this portion was in 1995/1996.
 Since this time, the City of Batavia has periodically crack sealed and performed other minor maintenance operations on this segment of the street.

 The City has applied for received Federal Surface Transportation Program (STP) funding through the in an amount just over $1.8 million for the reconstruction of Prairie Street.
 STP funds that are used on highways projects are administered by IDOT and due to the nature of the work the planning and approval process leading up to actual construction can sometimes take multiple years.

-With proximity of J.B.
+With the proximity of J.B.
 Nelson Elementary School and the local businesses to this project, this roadway is heavily traveled by both pedestrians and bicyclists.
-This project will consider the addition of an on-street or off-street bike lane, which will tie in to the larger Batavia Bicycle Plan.
+This project will consider the addition of an on-street or off-street bike lane, which will tie into the larger Batavia Bicycle Plan.
 In addition, by repairing and replacing the sidewalks along this route to meet current ADA standards more people will utilize this route.
-With the addition of the ADA accessibility and high visibility cross-walks/signs, there will be a higher percentage of students walking to school.
+With the addition of the Americans with Disabilities Act (ADA) accessibility and high visibility cross-walks/signs, there will be a higher percentage of students walking to school.

 The limits of the project are from the intersection of Wilson Street to Pine Street.